 Strategic Objectives Outcome Indicators Strategies Programmes Projects To ensure that 100% of households in formal settlements in the Nketoana municipal area have access to basic level of sanitation by 2017 100% of households in formal settlements have access to basic level of sanitation All (100%) of registered indigents (4,645 persons) receiving free basic sanitation on at least RDP level The municipality needs to provide 100% of the Nketoana community with access to at least RDP level of sanitation.
 Given the capacity limitations of the municipality, this will not be possible for rural areas and farming communities, but for formal settlements it will.
 The municipality's strategy in this regard focuses on ensuring that all households in formal settlements have access to at least RDP level of sanitation.
 This strategy include maintaining, upgrading and extended the infrastructure required to maintain such levels of access.
-An important element of the municipality's strategic approach towards sanitation is to improve its waste water management standards (green drop status).
-The conversion of VIP toilets to water borne systems is an important element of the municipality's strategic framework for sanitation services.
-1. Sanitation infrastructure: Operation and maintenance of sanitation infrastructure 2.
-Expansion of existing sanitation infrastructure and network 3.
-Waste Water Management 4.
-Access to free basic sanitation to all registered indigents Projects: Upgrading of Reitz WWTW Leratswana Sewer Network Petsana: Provision for Sanitation and Toilet Structures at 502 stands Feasibility study - provision of sanitation to rural farming communities Develop and implement a sewer network and treatment system in Arlington
+An important element of the municipality's strategic approach towards sanitation is to Sanitation infrastructure: Operation and maintenance of sanitation infrastructure Expansion of existing sanitation infrastructure and network Waste Water Management Access to free basic sanitation to all registered indigents Projects: Upgrading of Reitz WWTW Leratswana Sewer Network Petsana: Provision for Sanitation and Toilet Structures at 502 stands Feasibility study - provision of sanitation to rural farming communities